man in black jacket singing on stage

 • Some of its units include Alexander technique, improv, stage combat, British and American text, world writers, and singing.

-• Mountview is often first recognised as a musical theatre school, and they do also have a Musical Theatre unit on the acting course.
-This makes it the perfect course for those who want to specialise in acting whilst still incorporating a little musical theatre training from a top school.
+• Mountview is often first recognized as a musical theatre school, and they do also have a Musical Theatre unit on the acting course.
+This makes it the perfect course for those who want to specialize in acting whilst still incorporating a little musical theatre training from a top school.

 • Your final year will include a film screening as well as two public performances.